emdavis2/CellMigrationAnalysis_GUI/README.md

 This repository contains the source data and code for analysis.
 The graphical user interface is a tool to easily run analyses on shape and motion metrics of cells to find correlations.
 Users are able to input treatments and generate figures desired.

 ## Navigation
-- run file gui_analysis_interface.py to generate figures through the gui
+- run script gui_analysis_interface.py to generate figures through the gui
 - example data for 3 treatments is contained in the /data folder
--

 ## Installation guide & use
   #### 1. Executable File Option